Yeah, yeah, I just have two more soundbites on this.

 Are you going to be attacking us after you become president?

-People in the home watch this off.
+People at home watch this.

-Because folks, in the age of internet trolling, manners are out the window.
+Because, folks, in the age of internet trolling, manners are out the window.

 It's a waste of time asking for manners here.